talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 Each phenotype & CNV were meta-analyzed separately for a total of three meta-analyses per phenotype.

-Following meta-analysis, individual windows were assessed for genome-wide significance at a threshold of 1.93x10<sup>-5</sup>, corresponding to four times the Bonferroni correction for the number of non-overlapping 200kb windows tested.
+Following meta-analysis, individual windows were labeled as genome-wide significant if the met the following three criteria:

-### 4. Collapse overlapping significant windows
+1. _P_<sub>meta</sub> ≤ 10<sup>-6</sup> (_note: threshold of 10<sup>-6</sup> corresponds to a study-wide FDR of 1% via phenotype permutation analysis_);
+2. Lower bound of 95% confidence interval of meta-analysis odds ratio ≥ 2; and
+3. Nominally significant in ≥ 2 metacohorts.

+### 4. Refine associations to minimal credible regions

+TBD

 ---